ErikDenis/CreateMeter/README.md

 So far, the project is poorly optimized for localization.
 So I'll do it first.

-*Only for English speakers: Almost all the text was translated programmatically, and some of it was not even edited.
+*Only for English speakers: Almost all the text was translated programmatically, and some of it was not even edited (like this one).
 Sorry in advance*

 ### Download
 There should be a download link here, but there is no useable version yet.